 Provisional licensure is available after completion of the appropriate methods, characteristics and practicum in the specific area requested.
 For example: High Incidence (Adaptive), Low Incidence (Functional), and Unified Early Childhood (Birth - Kindergarten).
 You must have a job offer requiring the special education endorsement before you can apply for this license.
 A provisional license is effective for two years, during which time most students can complete the remaining 5-6 courses in the program.
 If necessary, you may request a second provisional, allowing up to 4 years total to complete all the classes, as long as you have made sufficient progress during the first provisional.

 Yes, about 20 students do this every year.
-Call or email Alisa as soon as you have the job offer and she will send you a packet of waiver instructions.
+Call or email the licensure officer as soon as you have the job offer and review the licensure waiver instructions (pdf).
 You must be a regularly licensed teacher in Kansas, admitted to KU and enrolled in one course before we can write the plan of study letter.
 KSDE deadlines for receiving waiver applications from schools are November 1 and February 1.
 Some districts will not employ teachers under waivers, as they must be listed as "not highly qualified".

 Under the old system, early childhood level was defined as birth through age 5 (strictly pre-school) and separate programs prepared teachers in regular education or special education.
 Under the new licensure system, Early Childhood Unified is offered at two levels (birth-3rd grade or birth-kindergarten), and prepares teachers for working with both regular and special education students.
 We admitted our first undergraduate group in UEC Birth-3rd grade in Fall 2005.
 This is a 4-year program and admission is highly competitive.
 Additionally, we offer a master's degree program for UEC, birth - kindergarten, which was approved in June 2008.
 This is a 33-hour master's degree program, an excellent licensure option for a person with a BA in Psychology, Human Development , Speech-Language-Hearing, or related area who wants to work with regular or special needs children birth through kindergarten.